Inhenn/Machine-Learning-Paper-Collection/Recommendation System.md

 1. [Generative Adversarial User Model for RL Based Recommendation System](https://arxiv.org/pdf/1812.10613v3.pdf)

-&nbsp; &nbsp; &nbsp; &nbsp; Fine designed reward function for the recommendation, evolving rewarding function
+&nbsp; &nbsp; &nbsp; &nbsp; Fine designed reward function for the recommendation, Generative Adversarial Training to mimic rewarding function

 &nbsp; &nbsp; &nbsp; &nbsp; User history as state, weighted/truncated M-step history can also be used

+&nbsp; &nbsp; &nbsp; &nbsp; Cascading Q-learning (introduced by this paper), small modification in Q-learning

+&nbsp; &nbsp; &nbsp; &nbsp; Neuralnet structure for Q value

+&nbsp; &nbsp; &nbsp; &nbsp; Adding a GAN to estimate reward offers more flexibility to the reward function of a user

 ## Survey